tonyatoms/MPDC_site/content/en/board.md

 This year I've been busy as part of the leadership team of the McKinley Park Community Garden as we've relocated to the new site in McKinley Park.
 I am also one of MPDC founders - involved since before it existed as a named group.
 I'm a particpant in the McKinley Park Stewardship days (not just because of the doughnuts) , Ward cleanup events and a customer of the Farmer's Market.
 I consider it a huge blessing to be able to live here.

-I've been a professional software developer for nearly 20 years, currently at [Ascension Technologies](https://ascension.org/Our-Work/Ascension-Technologies).
-I have been contributing those talents to the MPDC by designing, maintaining and hosting this web site using 100% free and open source tools.
+I've been a professional software developer for nearly 20 years, currently at [Future](https://www.future.green) making the fight against climate change personal.
+I have been contributing those talents to the MPDC by designing, maintaining and hosting this web site using 100% free and open source tools and hosting.